mcc-us/mcc-us.github.trial1/index.markdown

 Greetings all,

-These are my notes and resources for my learning journey.
+These are my notes and resources for my journey.